mcclallen/mcclallen/README.md

 ## Hi there 👋
 - I'm working on expanding my programing for work
-- I'm working with a Raspbery Pi and learning Python
+- I'm new(ish) to Raspbery Pi and learning Python
 - I'm looking for ideas and projects working with my Raspbery Pi
 - I'm always looking for help and tips with programing language
 - I'm currently working in automation as an apprentice